-One of the top vacation spots in Southwest Florida, Fort Myers has envious white sand beaches and a vibrant nightlife.
+One of the top vacation spots in Southwest Florida, Fort Myers offers envious white sand beaches and vibrant nightlife.
 But the city isn’t just tropical paradise and palm trees.
 Thanks to its interesting history, choosing where to stay in Fort Myers isn’t as simple as finding a spot by the water.

 Not sure where to begin?
 Get your accommodations search started with this complete guide to the best places to stay in Fort Myers, Florida.

 Best places to stay in Fort Myers, FL

 Known as the “City of Palms,” Fort Myers is famed for its sugar-sand beaches.
 On the shores of Fort Myers Beach, water sports and relaxing on the sand are king.
 But the area also features historic estates, vibrant shopping districts, nightlife, and nearby islands.
 With all its charms, nailing down where to stay in Fort Myers isn’t always straightforward.

 The Fort Myers area is split in half by the surging Caloosahatchee River.
 On one side is Downtown Fort Myers; on the other, beautiful Cape Coral.
 South of downtown lies the popular Fort Myers Beach.
 Located on Estero Island, Fort Myers Beach offers visitors some of the best nightlife in town—when they aren’t enjoying the sunny coastline, of course.

 From Fort Myers Beach, you’ll see Sanibel Island and Captiva Island across the way.
 Nature lovers and outdoor enthusiasts will enjoy access to parks, trails, and a more remote coastline.